General, Sir John Monash, Personal Files Book 21, 3 October - 24 November 1918 - Part 12

 Peace depends on Stability of German Government

-Possibility of Peaceful Realizations - depends on
+Possibility of Peaceful Realization - depends on

 performance of terms - every day & hour helps.